NathanNishi/5300-Echidna/README.md

 $ SQL> test

 Note: make sure to delete the contents of ~/cpsc5300/data between each run or File Exists DbException will occur.
+Use the following commands to empty data folder
+$ rm -f ~/cpsc5300/data/*

+Milestone2 status:
+All functionality is currently working for Milestone2 except for the select() method.
+Select() method causes seg fault.